Monday, 7 January 2013

 Getting to school, I'd just like to mention here, involves walking up a very, very steep hill in very, very hot weather.
 I refuse to allow Amerindian toddlers to best me by getting up faster than I can, so I'm getting fit, at least.

-At the minute, I'm not doing an enormous amount of teaching.
+At the minute, I'm not doing an enormous amount of teaching proper.
 Far less than in Wakapoa, anyway.
 Arriving towards the end of term meant that all classes were engaged in little more than revision in preparation for the end-of-term exams, so my job to date has mainly involved running CXC Biology and Human and Social Biology revision sessions (apparently they're different enough to justify their being distinct subjects.
 I beg to differ, based on what I've seen), and covering the classes of any teachers who happen to be absent.
 This being Guyana, there are several AWOL teachers at any given time, so I'm nearly always doing something.
 Being ferried around to classes ranging from Grade 1 to Grade 11 has also enabled me to learn a lot of names, which is obviously useful.
 Next term I'll be teaching some Grade 10 Biology.
 Grade 10 are touted as the nightmare class, but I still seem to be new and tall enough that they're all pretty scared of me.
 I'll enjoy this power while I can; I know it won't last.

 Free Time